mciantyre/teensy4-rs/CONTRIBUTING.md

 To compile the two supporting libraries, you'll need the [GNU ARM Embedded Toolchain].
-Once you have `arm-none-eabi-gcc` on your `PATH`, you may build both libraries using `make` at the top of the repo.
-Consult the `Makefile` for the relevant targets.
+Once you have `arm-none-eabi-gcc` on your `PATH`, you may build both libraries using `make`.
+Consult `bin/Makefile` for the relevant targets.

 ### Workflow